darktable-org/dtdocs/content/darkroom/organization/module-groups.md

 # _modules: deprecated_

 This preset contains a list of deprecated modules.
-This is the only way to access deprecated modules for new edits but be warned: these modules will be removed for new edits in the next release of darktable.
+This is the only way to access deprecated modules for new edits but be warned: these modules will be removed for new edits in the next release of Ansel.
 This group cannot be duplicated and the modules within it cannot be added to user-created groups.